nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Sorting deliveries with valid Parameter in ascending order

-    1. Prerequisites: List all deliveries using the `list -d` command.
-Ensure there is at least 1 delivery with DELIVERED status and 1 delivery with PENDING status
+    1. Prerequisites: Ensure there is at least 1 delivery with DELIVERED status and 1 delivery with PENDING status by listing all deliveries using the `list -d` command.

     1. Test case: `sort -d so/a sb/s`<br>
        Expected: All deliveries with status Delivered are displayed before deliveries with status PENDING.
 Success message indicating number of deliveries sorted and the sorting conditions shown in the status message.